-Observers here have predicted a full-scale clash between the Lodge viewpoint, which is considered to be more sensitive to the political repercussions of the airstrikes, and the viewpoint of American military commanders who considered airpower as a primarily means of interior crushing the Viet Cong large-scale offensives, problem of the large crushing the viet cong large-scale offensives, and the rebruary before the arrival of American ground units.
+Observers here Neve predicted a full-scale clash between the Lodge viewpoint, which is considered to be more sensitive to the political repercussions of the airstrikes, and the viewpoint of American military commanders who considered airpower as a primarily means of basising crushing the Viet Cong large-scale offensives, partly in late February before the arrival of American ground units.

-The Lodge viewpoint, succintly expounded by his top side
+The Lodge viewpoint, succintly expounded by his top aide

-Edward G. Lansdale, a retired U. S. All Force general,

-when he wrote that the Communists hav had set loose a revolutionary idea in Vietnam that would not be destroyed by bombs or bullets.
+Edward G. Lansdale, a retired U. S. Airford Air Force general, when he wrote that the Communists hav had set loose a revolutionary idea in Vietnam that would not be destroyed by bombs or bullets.